Welcome to Maine AgrAbility

 - provides consultative services and technical assistance, such as suggestions for modifying or adapting the agricultural operation, buildings, equipment, and/or tools.

-- works with rural agriculture, rehabilitation, and health care professionals to support Maine farmers with disabilities and their families.
+- works with rural agriculture, rehabilitation, and health care professionals to support Maine farmers, fishermen and forest workers with disabilities and their families.

 - shares information and resources across Maine through networking activities.